wireapp/charon/README.md

 We added support for the blocks, emojis and run the official welcome slack bot from the [tutorial](https://github.com/slackapi/python-slackclient/tree/master/tutorial) through the proxy.
 ![alt text](resources/welcome_bot-wire.png "Working example of the proxy.")

+### Version 0.0.3
+Support for multiple services and bots using one instance of Charon.